Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 ## Mocking `EventHubConsumerClient`, `LastEnqueuedEventProperties`, and `PartitionContext`

-When testing code that is dependent on the `EventHubConsumerClient`, an application only needs to determine a representative set of events, event properties, and contexts that their application will see.
+When testing code that is dependent on the `EventHubConsumerClient`, an application only needs to determine a representative set of events, event properties, and contexts that their application could potentially see.
 Tests can mock each data type, and then set up the consumer client to output representative scenarios.

 ```C# Snippet:EventHubs_Sample11_MockingConsumerClient
 // Create a mock of the EventHubConsumerClient